Generation and characterization of customized perfect Laguerre-Gaussian beams with arbitrary profiles: Introduction

-In this paper, we experimentally generate customized-PLG beams with any desired shapes.
-The rationale is based on tailoring the PLG beams in Fourier space by algebraic functions \cite{Martinez-Castellanos:15,Mendoza-Hernandez:19,Mendoza-Hernandez:21}, which are constructed using the methods in Ref. \cite{2020Shaping}.
-To assess the propagation properties of the customized-PLG beams, we also generate non-diffraction caustic (or customized-Bessel) beams \cite{2020Shaping} with the same transverse profiles for peer comparison.
-The experimental results show that the customized-PLG beams can maintain their profiles during propagation and suffer less energy loss than the customized-Bessel beams, and hence can propagate a longer distance.
+In this paper, we experimentally generate customized-LG beams with any desired shapes.
+The rationale is based on tailoring the LG beams in Fourier space by algebraic functions \cite{Martinez-Castellanos:15,Mendoza-Hernandez:19,Mendoza-Hernandez:21}, which are constructed using the Bessel pencil method.
+To assess the propagation properties of the customized-LG beams, we also generate non-diffracting customized-BG beams \cite{2020Shaping} with the same transverse profiles for peer comparison.
+The experimental results show that the customized-LG beams can maintain their profiles during propagation and suffer less energy loss than the customized-BG beams, and hence can propagate a longer distance.
+Moreover, the self-healing ability of the customized-LG beam is also verified.